dansmyers/HonorsThesisGuide/README.md

     - Huge tables full of numbers are also hard to interpret.
 Carefully evaluate any table with more than 10-15 entries.
 Show only the set of values needed to illustrate your point.

-    - Use line plots for continuous data or discrete sets with many points.
+    - Use line plots for **continuous data** or discrete sets with many points that effectively appear continuous.
 Use bar graphs or scatter plots for discrete measurements.

-    - Vertical graph axes should always start at 0. **Do not set the axis range to the data range**: this is a common trick to make minor differences appear more significant.
-Readers will be immediately skeptical of any graph that does not start at 0.
+    - Vertical graph axes should always start at 0. **Do not set the axis range to the data range**: this is a common trick to make minor differences appear important.
+Readers will be skeptical of any graph that does not start at 0.

-    - Include a table of notation in mathematical papers.
+    - Include a table of notation in mathematical papers, listing symbols, their meaning, and units where appropriate.

 - Acknowledge Your Limitations